-Why This Research Is Important to the Council's Mandate
+The Importance of this Research to the Council's Mandate

-Communication about all of GOMC's activities has been important from its beginning in 1989
+Communication about all of GOMC's activities and issues affecting the Gulf has been ongoing from its beginning in 1989.

 Publications have been a key element of the communication strategy.
-Their role needs to be determined and possibly strengthened
+Their use and influence need to be determined in support of the Council's mandate and activities.